 "It's heartbreaking.
 All of it is just heartbreaking," said Holly Gauvin, the executive director of Elevate NWO.

-The frigid temperatures have led many who had been living in encampments to seek safety indoors, said Gauvin, but she's aware of at least 30 people who are still living outside despite dangerous conditions.
+The frigid temperatures have led many who had been living in encampments to seek safety indoors, said Gauvin, but she's aware of at least 30 people who are still living outside, despite these dangerous conditions.

 “That's a pretty significant number," said Gauvin.

-Sometimes people do manage to find short-term shelter on their own, said Gauvin.
+People do sometimes manage to find short-term shelter on their own, added Gauvin.

-"They'll spend some nights in stairwells or in hallways and buildings they can get into.
-We know some people are going and staying in abandoned buildings and some nights they will go in and stay at a shelter.”
+She explained they'll spend some nights in stairwells or hallways and buildings they can get into, with some staying in abandoned buildings and going to a shelter for some nights.

 “Sometimes people will think (an encampment) site has been abandoned because somebody hasn't been there in a couple of days, but it might be that their family member let them stay on the couch because it was a day like today where it's so cold out,” said Gauvin.